ViaVersion/VIAaaS/README.md

 - It's easier to maintain in that way, because providing login via chat requires encoding and decoding more packets which change through versions.
 - It allows your account password and token to be kept with you.

+How to use Microsoft Account?:
+- If you are using a public VIAaaS instance, use this page https://viaversion.github.io/VIAaaS/ and configure the WebSocket address.

 ### Connection
 How to use IPv6?:
 - When listening to 0.0.0.0, it should listen on IPv6 too.